 - The NAAB Procedures for Accreditation (edition currently in effect)

-Public access to Architecture Program Reports, Visiting Team reports, and other required accreditation documents are available to the public in the BAC library.
+Access to Architecture Program Reports, Visiting Team Reports, and other required accreditation documents are available to the public in the BAC library.